jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 If Cinderella doesn't get the horses, carriage, and evening dress from her Fairy Godmother, she'll never get into the ball.
 If the Prince didn't find her lost slipper, she'd never see him again.
 If the imprisoned girl's allies didn't steal the key to the attic, she'd never get out in time.
 And if Cinderella didn't have the second glass slipper, her name would be famous as a tragedy instead of a fairytale.

-Cinderella had a problem, and it wasn't that her step-family were terrible people, nor was it that the rules of society were unjust.
+Cinderella had a problem, and it wasn't that her step-family were terrible people, nor was it that the rules of society were unjust, or she had a tragic history.
 Her problem was that her terrible step-family controlled the tools Cinderella needed to improve her life.

 Tools are the levers of power in every story.
 From _Star Wars_ to _The Matrix_, stories start with the villians controlling the tools while creating a ruling philosophy to justify their control.
 The hero suffers an injustice that lets them see a problem with the ruling philosophy.
 The drama of the story is heroes and villains battling to control the tools needed to change the world.
 The winner implements their philsophy and changes, or reaffirms, the world in their image.

-If you were to bullet point Cinderlla, this is what it would looks like.
+If you were to bullet point _Cinderlla_, this is what it would looks like.

 - Starting Reality - Cinderella is an orphane living with a hateful stepfamily.
 - Hero insight - Cinderella decides to disobey her cruel stepmother and attend the ball.
 - Back and forth drama - Cinderella, stepmother, and and their respective allies, battle to control evening ware, invitations, attic keys, glass slippers, and other levers of power.
 - New reality - The winner, Cinderella, marries her prince charming and becomes a princess.

 Notice the dynamic of the ruling philosophy.
-It has a public and hidden face.
+It has a public and true face.
 For example, when the stepmother rips Cinderella's gown, locks her in the attic, and destroys the slipper, she's using tools to alter the world in a consistent way, letting us see the philosophy of oppression in her heart.

 Yet, the stepmother would likely not admit her abuse.
-She'd tell outsiders, and likely even herself, that Cinderella is loved and well cared for.
-If asked why her stepdaughter is working so hard, or absent from the ball, she'd say something like Cinderella is spoiled or acting up, and needs to be taught a lesson.
+She'd tell outsiders, and perhaps even herself, that Cinderella is loved and well cared for.
+If asked why her stepdaughter is working so hard, or absent from the ball, she'd say something like Cinderella has no interest, or is acting up and needs to be taught a lesson.

-The lesson is ruling philosophy's are two faced.
-An antagonist can believe one thing and proclaim it to the world, but the effect their tools have is what's truly in their hearts.
-Our actions determine our fate, not our wishes or ideologies.

 To showcase how tools determine one's philosophy, think of Cinderella locked inside the dusty and cramped attic.
 The Prince's men are looking for her and if she can try on the slipper, her horrible life will change forever.
 So, what if her friends failed getting the key, but did get her a match?

 Now the oppressed girl has some soul searching to do.
-Lighting a fire could get the Prince's mens attention, but the philsophy of possibly buring the house down, and killing herself and others, even to earn her freedom, is a different philosophy then getting some friends to steal a key and open a door.
+Lighting a fire could get the Prince's mens attention, but the philsophy of possibly buring the house down, and killing herself and others, even to earn her freedom, is a different philosophy then getting some friends to steal a key to open a door.

 The effects our tools have in the world determines what we truly believe in.

 Another important thing to learn from stories is that once they end, the hero and villian are no longer main characters.
 We don't need to hear from Cinderella after she marries the Prince because "they lived happily ever after".
 As for the stepmother, she has no more tools to attack Cinderella with, and is thus no longer a threat worthy of attention.

-Tools being levers of power, philosophy being the effect of tools, and main characters having a limited shelf-life, are the facts those who sell themselves, and their philosophy, as being the eternal single source of truth that will solve all your problems, don't like.
+Tools being levers of power, philosophy being the effect of tools application, and main characters having a limited shelf-life, are the facts those who sell themselves, and their philosophy, as being the eternal single source of truth that will solve all your problems, don't like.

 ## Mixed Ideologies Come By Ending Stories